jbloomlab/Vacc_Rabbit_Sera_MAP/docs/README.md

 [`./index.md`](./index.md): A markdown file where you will create the content for the website.

 [`./_config.yml`](./_config.yml): A yaml file to set some website attributes.
-Make sure you change the information to match the information of your new project. *importantly*, the baseurl field should be should be "/<repo name>" and the url field should be an empty string, "".
+Make sure you change the information to match the information of your new project. *importantly*, the baseurl field should be should be "/repo_name" and the url field should be an empty string, "".

 ## 3. Turn on `GitHub pages`